 Insectivorous, migratory birds are expected to take advantage of a lengthening green season by extending their breeding season depending on whether insect availability is sufficient to support raising late season broods and the flexibility in their diets to respond to effects of changing seasonality on insect availability.
-I examined how the diet composition and diversity of multiple-brooded, black-throated blue warblers varied over the green season (early, mid, and late survey periods) and across an elevation gradient that encompasses a two-week difference in green season length (low, mid, and high elevation zones).
+I examined how the diet composition and diversity of multiple-brooded, black-throated blue warblers varied over the green season (early, mid, and late survey periods) and across an elevation gradient that encompasses a two-week difference in green season length (low, mid, and high elevation zones), as well as differences based on age.
 I then examined associations between spatial and temporal variation in diet and insect availability.
-My results showed that black-throated blue warbler diet diversity was significantly lower during the late survey period relative to the mid survey period and that diet composition varied across survey periods and elevation zones, reflecting differences in insect availability documented from insect sampling.
+My results showed that both survey period and age had significant effects on black-throated blue warbler diet composition, and there was a significant difference in overall diversity between the early and mid periods.
+Differences in species richness between survey periods were weak but present. .
 These patterns provide a framework for understanding the capacity of black-throated blue warblers to respond to potential changes in insect availability over a lengthening green season.

 The lower diet diversity that I found in the late survey period is especially relevant for multi-brooded birds that could raise second broods depending on food resources late in the breeding season (Nagy and Holmes 2005a).
 Field-based food supplementation studies, studies of “natural” food supplementation (i.e. insect outbreaks), and studies measuring per-territory food availability have shown that higher food availability increases the likelihood of double brooding in insectivorous birds (Nagy and Holmes 2005a, Norris and Martin 2014, Seward et al. 2014, Kaiser et al. 2015).
 Lower diet diversity during the late survey period could present a barrier to multi-brooded species for extending their breeding and increasing their reproductive fitness.
 While it does not appear that prey diversity or prey abundance is lower in the late survey period according to insect data from Malaise traps and caterpillar surveys, the lower diversity in the diets suggests that black-throated blue warblers are relying more heavily on fewer species later in the breeding season.
 Thus, although food abundance does not appear to be lower late in the breeding season under current environmental conditions, the lower diet diversity could become prevent black-throated blue warblers from raising second broods if the prey species they rely on experience declines due to climate change.
 An alternative explanation for the low diet diversity in the late survey period is that adults were primarily feeding on particular prey.
 Specifically, insect sampling showed that the peak availability of Geometridae and Notodontidae occurred in the late survey period.
 At Hubbard Brook, caterpillar availability is highly variable among years with no predictable seasonal peak (Lany et al. 2016) because of a high diversity of caterpillars that use different environmental cues to transition between different stages of their life cycles (Stange et al. 2011).
 Incorporating fecal diet analyses into the long-term demographic study of the black-throated blue warbler will be important to document changes in diet and insect diversity late in the breeding season.